-There is a courtesy phone located in the main office, which may be used before and after school.
+There is a courtesy phone located in the lobby, outside the office, which may be used before and after school.
 Please feel free to contact the main office for assistance in emergencies.
 Messages received before 2:00 PM will be delivered to students.
 We will not be able to deliver messages received after 2:00 PM.
 Please refrain from texting your student during the course of the day.
-This could lead to classroom interruptions and the possibility of technology misuse per school policies.